denizygc/deniz-portfolio/readme.md

-# 🌐 Deniz Yağcı — Portfolio Website
+# 🌊 Deniz Yagci — Portfolio Website

 Hi!
-I'm **Deniz Yağcı**, a data scientist passionate about solving real-world problems with data-driven solutions.
+I'm **Deniz Yagci**, a data scientist passionate about solving real-world problems with data-driven solutions.
 This website is my personal sandbox — built entirely with **Flask** — where I present selected projects and experiments from my journey in **AI**, **Machine Learning**, and **LLMs**.

-> 📌 The goal of this site is to **reflect personal growth**, share learnings, and demonstrate how I apply data science in practice.

 ---